 - Update your cache in real-time with WebSockets.
 This HTML5 technology makes it possible for the server to reach to your kiosks web browser and update it’s cache in real-time.

 - Utilize web frameworks which aid in client-side storage.
-When developing your kiosk as a web application there are frameworks available like jQuery, AngularJS, etc… which aid in client-side storage in a manner which appears transparent to the developer.
+When developing your kiosk as a web application there are frameworks available like Angular, React and Vue… which aid in client-side storage in a manner which appears transparent to the developer.

 By making use of your kiosks local storage you can increase performance at your kiosks, reduce the processing load on your server and lower your bandwidth requirements.
 Persistent local storage is an area where native applications have traditionally had the advantage over web applications.
 Native applications are able to take advantage of the registry and local file system for storage, where web applications have been relegated to using cookies for persistent storage which are limited to about 4K in capacity.
 In the next article we’ll cover a couple cool local storage options which allow web applications to persistently store data inside your kiosks web browser.